mkgeiger/matrix-weather-clock/README.md

 * displaying the actual weather icon and 2 weather forecast icons in the menu row, or alternativly the humidity or the air pressure
 * changing the menu by pressing the push button shall have a retro scrolling effect
 * the OpenWeatherMap API shall be used for requesting all weather information (I know its sometimes less accurate then commmercial ones, but its free!)
-* all individual settings like timezone (incl. daylight saving and nornal time), OpenWeatherMap API key, OpenWeatherMap API city, OpenWeatherMap API units, NTP server address and motion detection hold time shall be configurable with a WEB server providing a settings page.
+* all individual settings like time zone (incl. daylight saving and nornal time), OpenWeatherMap API key, OpenWeatherMap API city, OpenWeatherMap API units, NTP server address and motion detection hold time shall be configurable with a WEB server providing a settings page.
 * a PIR (Pyroelectric Infrared Sensor) shall turn on the display when motion is detected and turn off the display again after a configurable time

 ## Mechanics